How to apply

 The Home Office may also conduct checks with various bodies such as HMRC and the Register of Companies to verify any information that you prove to them.

-The application can take up to several months to be approved.
 You cannot employ an overseas (migrant) worker until you have a sponsor licence and even then, there are other steps that require to be taken.
 It is therefore important that you apply well in advance of when you wish the person to start work.

 Once you have a licence, you will be able to issue Certificates of Sponsorship much more quickly.